-How do I develop a Grant Budget?
+How to develop a Grant Budget

 The budget and budget narrative are key components of your grant application packet.
 The budget is very important for the review process.
 The review panel will want to see that your research project is cost-effective, but also that your research project is properly resourced.
 You may have support from your institution to help you develop a budget and complete any budget forms that are required by the funder.
 Here are some useful tips to help you when developing your project budget.

 Your budget should clearly align with your research project plan.
 The reviewers will want to see how all of the expenses you list are aligned with the activities in your research plan.
 The budget will include the direct costs of your proposed research project and an indirect rate.
 Direct costs are the funds you are seeking from the funder that will directly support the research project.
 An indirect cost rate is the rate negotiated between your institution and the funder.
 This rate is used to estimate the cost of supporting research projects that are not direct costs of any specific activity in one research project.
 These are the necessary costs for the general operation of the institution and the conduct of activities it performs to support research projects.

 The first task is to articulate any direct costs that will be associated with completing your research project successfully.
 If you are collaborating with colleagues on this application it is good to include your team in a discussion of the direct costs.
 When developing the budget think about the following:

 ✦ Who will be working on the research project?

 ➡ Which key personnel will carry out the work and what time they will need to dedicate to this project?
 You will need to include salary and benefits for all personnel.

 ➡ Will you need administrative support for your research project?
 Is this an allowable expense for this grant?
 Many funders believe administration costs should be incurred by the institution and are covered by the indirect rate that goes to the institution.

 ➡ Will you include graduate students?
 What is their rate of pay at your institution, and are you required to include tuition costs for them?